 - A welcome gift/card

 Managers and HR could check in on the new hire, during the first week and post the first 30 days.
-Areas that the new hire is finding difficult to tackle can be dealt with then.
-It is helpful to take note of things or areas that was not addressed in the onboarding process.
+Areas that the new hire is finding it difficult to tackle can be dealt with at this time.
+It is helpful to take note of things or areas that were not addressed in the onboarding process.
 This helps to make further improvements for future onboarding training.

 Familiarize them with the company culture